nathanbumpus/Trinity-2.8.4-Marconi/results.md

   <img src="dsVShsVolcano50.jpg" alt="Volcanoplot">
 </p>

-<p>Blastp functional annotations were obtained for 86 of the 94 differentially expressed isoforms in this group</p>
+<p>Blast functional annotations were obtained for 86 of the 94 differentially expressed isoforms in this group</p>

 <h4 align="center">ds versus log</h4>